puffycodes/notes-for-developers/docs/tools/localstack/localstack-installation.md

         python -m pip install --user localstack
         ```
     - Do not use sudo or root user when starting LocalStack.
 It should be installed and started entirely under a local non-root user.
-    - On Windows, may need to [enable long path](#enabling-windows-long-path) if pip gives warning.
+    - On Windows, may need to [enable long paths](#enabling-windows-long-paths) if pip gives warning.

 1. Verify LocalStack
     ```